Planning your visit

 How long does it take to see the exhibition?

-The average visit to the exhibition is one hour.
+The average visit to the exhibition is an hour and a half.
 Visitors also receive entry to the rest of the Powerhouse Museum during opening hours.

 Is there a restriction to how long I can spend in the exhibition?